One of the greatest challenges missionaries face isn’t the mission field …

 It’s important to understand human psychology in this regard.
 Donors don’t give primarily because they care.
 Deep down, they give because it makes them feel good.
 Understanding this will help you be more effective in fundraising.
 Here are five ways to apply this:

 Unless you’re doing work that can’t be publicized, you should keep a personal blog.
 A private Facebook group is a good way to keep in touch with existing donors, but it’s not a great home base for your communication because Mark Zuckerberg and team can change the rules at any time.
 You own your blog.
 Use it to centralize all you do.

 An up-to-date blog allows people to have direct interaction with you 24/7.
 Someone can get to know, like, and trust you by reading your blog … while you’re sleeping.
 It’s an around-the-clock fundraising pitch.
 This is the most foundational component of fundraising in an online world.

 Need help?
 Visit my WordPress setup video tutorial and launch a blog in under 7 minutes.

-2. Make it easy to give … with recurring payments, if possible.
+2. Make it easy to give, and with recurring payments if possible.

-I can’t tell you how many missionaries I’ve NOT given to … because I didn’t know how.
+There are many times I’ve wanted to give to missionaries and didn’t because I simply didn’t know how.
 I’d hear a great pitch, see a moving video, and not have the faintest clue as to how to give.
-It was either too complicated, or they never told me.
 I could name three missionaries I’d probably be giving to right now.
 I don’t even know where to start because — you guessed it — they don’t have a blog.